Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Solaris 10 X86 64-bit (SunStudio12)
 - Solaris 11 X86 64-bit (SunStudio12)

-Users are welcome to migrate open source code to the platforms they prefer, however support for the ETA Binary Pack is only provided on platforms captured in the README file provided with the Binary Pack.
-Please see that package's README for more detailed platorm and compiler information.
 # Obtaining the Thomson Reuters Field Dictionaries

 The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in the GitHub repo under `Eta/etc` and also distributed with the ETA Binary Package.